SakshiKhaiwal/Genotype-to-phenotype-mapping-in-yeast/README.md

 # Dataset.
-All the datasets used in the project are provided with the ref. paper.
+All the datasets used in the project are provided in the referenced paper.